thezem/kraftjs/README.md

 > Serving "./public/dist" at http://localhost:3000 (http://127.0.0.1:3000
 ```

-## behold your "no problem" router that runs server/client-side
+## Behold your "no problem" router that runs server/client-side

 ### minimize the number of javascript on client-side, load pages only on demand

 ```
+// #/src/App.js

 import React from 'kraftjs';
 import { RouterServer, Route } from 'kraftjs/router';

-// kraft renders components dynamically from ./src/pages based on user requests
+// kraft renders components dynamically from /src/pages based on user requests
 // you can define your own "path to component" mapping and your paths as params

 const App = () => {
-// !
-This router is required by kraft return (
+  return (
     <>
       <RouterServer>